 Importantly, the long-range PCR must have the 3′ to 5′ exonuclease activity.

-The Tth and Vent have 3′ to 5′ exonuclease activity.
+The Vent has 3′ to 5′ exonuclease activity.

 In another method,